lsds/KungFu/docs/index.rst

 -----

-Keras has become the high-level training API for TensorFlow since 1.11 and has become the de-facto interface in TensorFlow 2.
+Keras has become the high-level training API for TensorFlow since 1.11 and has become the default interface in TensorFlow 2.
 To enable KungFu, you need to wrap your ``tf.train.Optimizer`` in a KungFu distributed optimizer, and use ``BroadcastGlobalVariablesCallback`` as a callback for Keras model.